unixpickle/graphalicious/docs/SPLASH_SCREEN.md

 # Abstract

-A splash screen is a loading screen which the user sees before a graph loads.
+A *SplashScreen* is used by a [YLabelContentView](Y_LABEL_CONTENT_VIEW.md) to visually indicate that the graph is loading.
+The *SplashScreen* is also responsible for displaying an error screen which gives the user the option to "retry" a load operation.

 # Methods